dejungle/Tsinghua-Dogs/README.md

 The dataset provides two versions of images to download: high resolution and low resolution.

+1. Low resolution:
+2. High resolution:
+3. Train and validation splition:

 ## Benchmarking

+### Fine-grained classification
+We have benchmarked several classification methods on our dataset, including both general neural networks and fine-grained models which exhibit good performance on other fine-grained datasets.

 | Rank | Model | Backbone | Batchsize | Epochs | Accuracy (%) | Year |
 |:--------------:|:--------------:|:--------------:|:--------------:|:--------------:|:--------------:|:--------------:|